 Keeping Your Trees Healthy in a Drought

 Arid weather and soil conditions can significantly impact the life span of your valuable landscape assets.
-Because trees are difficult and expensive to replace, your trees need to be regularly monitored during and after periods of dry and hot weather.
+Because trees are difficult and expensive to replace, your trees should be a part of your landscape management services and must be monitored during and after periods of dry and hot weather.

 - wilted foliage

 - stunted growth